 David Weliver, who is editor of the blog MoneyUnder30 from his home in Portland, Maine, says, “My wife and I decided a few years ago that we’d travel to our parents’ homes either on Thanksgiving or Christmas, but not both.
 We still get some time with our families, but with a lot less expense.”

 Lowry recommends planning ahead for holiday travel.
 “Shop for airline tickets early to get the best deals, and sign up for every airline’s reward program.
-Even if you book travel through Kayak, you never know when you’ll be back on the same airline.
 Eventually, the miles add up.”

 This content does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.